HazyResearch/model-patching/README.md

 For Stage 1 with CycleGAN Augmented Model Patching (CAMEL), we include configs for training CycleGAN models.
 Typically, we train one model per class, where the model learns transformations between the subgroups of the class.
 This is not necessary, and you could alternatively train e.g. a single StarGAN model for all classes and subgroups in your setting.

 #### Training from Scratch
-It is not necessary to train these models to reproduce our results, and you can just reuse the augmented datasets that we provide to skip this step.
+It is not necessary to train these models to reproduce our results, and you can just reuse the augmented datasets that we provide if you want to skip this step.
 ```bash
 # Training a single CycleGAN model for MNIST-Correlation
 python -m augmentation.methods.cyclegan.train --config augmentation/configs/stage-1/mnist-correlation/config.yaml